The mission of the Languages and Cultures is to engage in high-quality research and research-informed teaching.

 The Languages and Cultures Programme is committed to fostering an academic environment that is open, inclusive and respectful, while dedicating itself to excellence in all its activities.

 The University of Otago established Languages and Cultures in 2003.
-It is made up of five languages taught from introductory level to PhD (French, German, Spanish, Chinese and Japanese), including a cultural focus in each, and three area studies programmes (Global Studies, Asian Studies, European Studies).
+It is made up of five languages taught from introductory level to PhD (French, German, Spanish, Chinese and Japanese), including a cultural focus in each, two area studies programmes (Asian Studies, European Studies), and one multidisciplinary programme (Global Studies).

 Students entering the core language programs at first year level can look forward to study opportunities at a range of overseas partner universities at second and third year level and in-country study opportunities as part of their honours year.